nicotine-plus/nicotine-plus/doc/DEPENDENCIES.md

 ```

 #### Check the Python version.
-To check that the Python version you are using is 3.5 or newer, use `python -V`.
+To check that the Python version you are using is recent enough, use `python -V`.
 On a lot of older systems, the response will look something like this:

 ```console
 % python -V